Eagle Mountain/Carrizo Mountain Ranches

 This is truly a sky island habitat with unique plants and animals as higher rainfall in the mountains supports an isolated island of woodland habitat.
 Views of area mountains and grasslands of the Trans-Pecos as well as into Mexico are breathtaking.

-This is big mule deer country and the ranch has been carefully managed over the past 10 years to improve the herd and maximize the potential for growing large mature bucks.
+This is big mule deer country, and the ranch has been carefully managed over the past 10 years to improve the herd and maximize the potential for growing large mature bucks.
 Blue quail, Gamble’s quail, and dove populations are tremendous and create great hunting opportunities as do Aoudad and other game species.
 There is also a population of elk located in the Eagle Mountains and they are seen regularly on this ranch.
 Native trees, brush, and grasses, along with a desirable mix of mountain browse provide excellent habitat for these game species and many native birds and other non-game animals.
-A huntable natural population of Desert Big Horn Sheep are on the ranch and in 2019 a Permit was secured paving the way for a growing number of permits in the future.
+A huntable natural population of Desert Big Horn Sheep are on the ranch.
 This ranch has habitat, slope and the animals.
 An 8-year-old Ram scoring 178 was taken recently as the first permit was issued in October for the Eagles and another Permit is being secured for the Carrizos.
 There were over 80 Sheep observed in the Eagles and in the Carrizos during October securing a solid future for this property as a Big Horn Sheep hunting ranch.

 Other wildlife include fox, javelina, coyote, eagles, mountain lion, bobcat, songbirds, hummingbirds, and an amazing diversity of reptiles, invertebrates and mammals, making this a very special place to see and experience the various Chihuahuan Desert wildlife species.